Rolayet/GWAS-GBD/README.md

 ## 4. Assessing the Relationship Between GWAS Attention and Global Need
+## A. the metric_name was filtered by number when it was matched with combined (matched and unmatched) via GBD terms

-## A. Obtaning concentration curve (Lorenz curve) and computes the curve
+## B. Obtaning concentration curve (Lorenz curve) and computes the curve
 ### two methods were used to investigate the disparites; 1-Numerical Integration and 2-Discrete Sum Calculation

+## C. Sources
+In the latest GBD study is uploaded here named